craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    This download takes several minutes to complete.
 Continue with the next task and leave the download in the background.

-### Exercise 2: Managing user-driven Office 365 ProPlus installations
+### Exercise 2: Manage user-driven Office 365 ProPlus installations

-#### Task 1: Managing user rights to install Office 365 ProPlus
+#### Task 1: Manage user rights to install Office 365 ProPlus

 1. On **LON-CL1**, signed in as **ADATUM\Administrator**.